bzthin/bzthin.github.io/pages/technical/coding/algorithms/array.md

   - If the target value is less than the element, the search continues in the lower half of the array.
   - If the target value is greater than the element, the search continues in the upper half of the array.
   - By doing this, the algorithm eliminates the half in which the target value cannot lie in each iteration.
+- Terminating condition can be `lo<=high` or `lo<high` where the latter is for using the value `lo` after while loop instead of returning in the while loop.

 ## Two pointers
 - Uses two pointers to point to different locations of the array.